porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.usage.md

 ## When to use

-  • When you want to show additional information to the user without losing context of the parent page.
+  • Use a Modal when you want to show additional information to the user without losing context of the parent page.
   • Use a Modal Dialog where you need to ask for confirmation from the user before doing a lengthy or dangerous action.

 ---